US stocks slip as trade tensions with China flare up again

 International shipping and shipbuilding have become a major source of friction between Washington and Beijing, with each side imposing new port fees on each others’ vessels.
 Those fees went into effect on Tuesday.

+“We remain cautiously optimistic that both sides will ultimately pursue a negotiated resolution, given the significant economic stakes,” said Ulrike Hoffmann-Burchardi, chief investment officer for the Americas and global head of equities at UBS Global Wealth Management.

-The U.S. economy has so far dodged any major impact from the broad and constantly shifting U.S. tariff policy.
+The U.S. economy has so far dodged any major impact from the frequently shifting U.S. tariff policies.
 That could change if nations fall back into a cycle of retaliatory tariffs and companies pass along more of the higher costs to consumers.

-The U.S. government shutdown has put a halt to the usual economic updates on inflation, consumer spending and job growth.
+The U.S. government shutdown has put a halt to the usual economic updates on inflation, consumer spending and employment.
+That has made it more difficult for investors and economists to continue gauging the economic impact from tariffs.
 Wall Street is looking toward the latest round of company earnings and forecasts to get a better sense of the broader economic picture.

+Upcoming profit reports will also help Wall Street gauge the broader market's value amid criticism that it has become too expensive after prices rose much faster than corporate profits.
+For stocks to look less expensive overall, either prices need to fall, or companies’ profits need to rise.

+A lack of updates about the U.S. economy has also left the Federal Reserve without much of the information it uses to make policy decisions.
+The central bank cut its benchmark interest rate by a quarter of a percentage point in September amid worries that unemployment could worsen.
+That marked its first cut of the year and Wall Street expects similar cuts at the Fed's meetings in October and December.

+A lack of data on employment and inflation makes it more difficult for the central bank to balance its tasks of both helping to maintain strong employment while keeping prices stable.

 Treasury yields held relatively steady.
-The yield on the yield on the 10-year Treasury fell to 4.04% from 4.05% late Friday.
+The yield on the yield on the 10-year Treasury remained at 4.05% from late Friday.
 Bond markets were closed in the U.S. on Monday for a holiday.

+Gold edged 0.5% higher and remains above $4,100 per ounce.
+The precious metal has soared 57% in 2025 amid a long list of uncertainties, including tariffs and the economy.

 AP writers Yuri Kageyama and Matt Ott contributed to this report.